 How to Find Redis Commander Servers Through the Favicon Filter

-Criminal IP’s favicon filter allows users to search for a Favicon hash on a website while querying the IP address.
+Criminal IP’s favicon filter is a feature that allows you to look up IP addresses by searching a website’s favicon hash.
 Using this feature to search for a Favicon hash of Redis Commander yielded 211 IP addresses in total.

 - Related Article(s) : Favicon-Hash, a Tool to Find Spoofed Domains